Hannah-Sten/TeXiFy-IDEA/Writerside/old_wiki/Settings/Global-settings.md

 ## Option to include the backslash when selecting a LaTeX command
 _Since b0.6.10_

-When enabled, selecting a LaTeX command by for example double-clicking or using kbd:[Ctrl + W] will also include the backslash in the selection.
+When enabled, selecting a LaTeX command by for example double-clicking or using <shortcut>Ctrl + W</shortcut> will also include the backslash in the selection.

 ## Option to show LaTeX package files in the structure view
 _Since b0.7_